Last updated July 27, 2022

-Like every health care organization, your struggles with data may appear never-ending.
-Like money, there never seems to be enough of it.
-In this article we’ll take the mystery out of how to realistically gauge your data needs, identify the links between what you want to accomplish as an ACO or medical group in value-based payment models and those data requirements, and help you target your data efforts.
+More data is required for ACOs, now that Alternative Payment Models have moved to high gear.
+In this article we’ll take the mystery out of how to realistically gauge your data needs and scale up data, so that your ACO can be successful.
+We’ll show you how to identify the links between what you want to accomplish as an ACO or medical group in value-based payment models and those data requirements, and help you target your data efforts.
+Data will drive your analytics, and analytics will fuel your interventions to produce better outcomes and cost performance.

 When providers were focused on meeting patient volume targets, operations systems like billing and scheduling provided an adequate basis for tracking volume and revenues.
-But the shift to Value-Based Care (VBC) demands accountability for both outcomes and costs, which means that you need more evidence for all patient interactions.
+But the shift to APMs demands accountability for outcomes, health equity and costs, which means that you need more relevant data.
 Your participation in payment models should not be opportunistic.
 Instead, it should be predicated on an understanding of the vulnerabilities and strengths of your patient populations and issues that could derail your budget.
-The right data gives you the insight you need to avoid cost overruns and plan your VBC strategies.
+The right data gives you the insight you need to avoid cost overruns and plan your Value-Based Care (VBC) strategies.

 It’s no secret, however, that ACOs, physician organizations, and small to moderate medical groups are often the most data poor.
 Less well understood is the fact that calculations defined in VBC demand different data and novel approaches to organizing that data for analysis.
 The following three approaches, used separately or progressively, will move you from data poor to sufficient and enable you to meet the competition.